A Comprehensive Study of the Robustness for LiDAR-based 3D Object Detectors against Adversarial Attacks: Transferability Evaluation of Attacks

-Table~\ref{table:detachment_trans} summarizes the transferability of the point detachment attack generated from different detectors on the KITTI dataset, where the ratio of detached points is set to 2\%.
-The adversarial examples, generated from PDV and 3DSSD which are vulnerable to source attack, show stronger attack performance on other detectors.
+Table~\ref{table:detachment_trans} summarizes the transferability of the \textit{point detachment attack} generated from different detectors on the KITTI dataset, where the ratio of detached points is set to 2\%.
+Adversarial examples, originating from PDV and 3DSSD (both vulnerable to the source attack), demonstrate enhanced attack performance against other detectors.
 In general, detectors show similar robustness against the transferred point detachment attack generated from another detector.

-Besides, Table~\ref{table:attachment_trans} summarizes the transferability of point detachment attack generated from different detectors on the KITTI dataset, where the max displacement of attached points $\epsilon$ is set to $30$cm.
-We can observe that the transferred point attachment attack generated from PDV, which shows vulnerability to the source attack, are most effective on other detectors.
-The reason for the vulnerability of PDV compared with other voxel-based detectors may be the adopted Density Confidence Prediction~\citep{hu2022point}, which refines the confidence predictions of proposals with the number of LiDAR points within the proposal as additional features and thus make the pipeline sensitive to point detachment or attachment in the critical regions.
+Besides, Table~\ref{table:attachment_trans} summarizes the transferability of \textit{point attachment attack} generated from different detectors on the KITTI dataset, where the max displacement of attached points $\epsilon$ is set to $30$cm.
+We can observe that the transferred point attachment attack generated from PDV, which shows vulnerability to the source attack, is most effective on other detectors.
+The heightened vulnerability of PDV, in comparison to other voxel-based detectors, could stem from its use of Density Confidence Prediction~\citep{hu2022point}.
+This technique refines confidence predictions of proposals by incorporating the number of LiDAR points within them as additional features, potentially making the pipeline more sensitive to point detachments or attachments in critical areas.